Your upfront cost: $0

 Upon successful completion, students will have the knowledge and skills to:

-- Use an active vocabulary of around 1,600 items, including both colloquial style words and literary style words drawn from Pali.
+- Use an active vocabulary of around 1,600 items, including both spoken-style and literary-style Burmese.

 - Lesson 1 Martyr’s Day